zeek/zeek/scripts/base/bif/messaging.bif.zeek.rst

    :args: Either the event arguments as already made by
-         :bro:see:`Broker::make_event` or the argument list to pass along to it.
+         :zeek:see:`Broker::make_event` or the argument list to pass along to it.